rosca002/Testing_BFAST_settings/Bfast_Spatial_Guide.md

 5. Decide on the data that needs to be aquired and aquire the data.
 6. Test the algorithm with the above decided settings for a small test area (e.g.10 x 10 km) in your AOI following the [Introduction to bfastSpatial tutorial](http://www.loicdutrieux.net/bfastSpatial/).
 7. Depending on the results, if needed, change and test again settings.
-8. Apply algorithm with final settings onm entire AOI.
+8. Apply algorithm with final settings on entire AOI.